Tests for small cell lung cancer

 In bone marrow aspiration, you lie on a table (either on your side or on your belly).
 The skin over the hip is cleaned.
 Then the skin and the surface of the bone are numbed with local anesthetic, which may cause a brief stinging or burning sensation.
-A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out a small amount of liquid bone marrow (about 1 teaspoon).
-Even with the anesthetic, most patients still have some brief pain when the marrow is removed.
+A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out a small amount of liquid bone marrow.
+Even with the anesthetic, most people still have some brief pain when the marrow is removed.

 A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
+A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 The biopsy will likely also cause some brief pain.
-Once the biopsy is done, pressure will be applied to the site to help stop any bleeding.

 Lab tests of biopsy and other samples

 Samples that have been collected during biopsies or other tests are sent to a pathology lab.
-A pathologist, a doctor who uses lab tests to diagnose diseases such as cancer, will look at the samples under a microscope to find out if they contain cancer and if so, what type of cancer it is.
-Special tests may be needed to help better classify the cancer.
-Cancers from other organs can spread to the lungs.
-It’s very important to find out where the cancer started, because treatment is different depending on the type of cancer.
+A pathologist, a doctor who uses lab tests to diagnose diseases such as cancer, will look at the samples under a microscope and may do other special tests to help better classify the cancer.
+(Cancers from other organs can spread to the lungs.
+It’s very important to find out where the cancer started, because treatment is different depending on the type of cancer.)

-A complete blood count (CBC) determines whether your blood has normal numbers of various cell types.
-For example, it can show if you are anemic (have a low number of red blood cells), if you may have trouble with bleeding (due to a low number of blood platelets), or if you are at increased risk for infections (due to a low number of white blood cells).
+A complete blood count (CBC) determines whether your blood has normal numbers of different types of blood cells.
+For example, it can show if you are anemic (have a low number of red blood cells), if you could have trouble with bleeding (due to a low number of blood platelets), or if you are at increased risk for infections (due to a low number of white blood cells).
 This test will be repeated regularly if you are treated with chemotherapy, because these drugs can affect blood-forming cells of the bone marrow.

 Blood chemistry tests can help spot abnormalities in some of your organs, such as the liver or kidneys.
-For example, if cancer has spread to the liver and bones, it may cause abnormal levels of certain chemicals in the blood, such as a higher than normal level of lactate dehydrogenase (LDH).
+For example, if cancer has spread to the bones, it may cause higher than normal levels of calcium and alkaline phosphatase.

-Pulmonary function tests (PFTs) may be done after lung cancer is diagnosed to see how well your lungs are working.
-They are generally only needed if surgery might be an option in treating the cancer.
-Since surgery is rarely used to treat small cell lung cancer.
+Lung (or pulmonary) function tests (PFTs) may be done after lung cancer is diagnosed to see how well your lungs are working.
+They are generally only needed if surgery might be an option in treating the cancer, which is rare in small cell lung cancer.
 Surgery to remove lung cancer requires removing part or all of a lung, so it’s important to know how well the lungs are working beforehand.

-There are different types of PFTs, but they all basically involve having you breathe in and out through a tube that is connected to different machines.
+There are different types of PFTs, but they all basically have you breathe in and out through a tube that is connected to a machine that measures airflow.